Anish-Reddy-K/the-ai-engineers-handbook/README.md

 ## 100% Human Crafted

 **A Note on AI:** I use AI tools during my own research, but I do not use AI to write.
-Every word is typed by me, and every diagram is hand-crafted by me.
 This is simply human knowledge, distilled for humans.

 ## Built with